TEAMSchools/mssql-warehouse/.github/pull_request_template.md

-# Pull Request Pre-reqs
+# Pull Request

+## If approved, this pull request will:

+-

+## Pre-reqs

-1. Create an Asana task here: https://app.asana.com/0/35737884613515/list
+- [ ] Create an Asana task here: https://app.asana.com/0/35737884613515/list
-2. Review the code checks listed in the task
+- [ ] Review the code checks listed in the task
-3. Paste the link from the task you created below:
+- [ ] Paste the link from the task you created in the space below:

-`< ASANA TASK LINK >`